Authentic Minnesota Tater Tot Hot Dish

 1 lb ground beef

-1 can vegetables (corn, peas, beans)
+1 package frozen vegetables each (corn, peas, beans)

 Preheat oven to 350 degrees.